-Animal Care & Welfare • Fox Tails
+Animal Health & Welfare • Fox Tails

 One sure way to elicit a large groan from a pet-owning local is to say the word ‘foxtail’.
 It’s that dry time of year again, and with it comes the threat of foxtails getting into our animals.
 The seed head of the foxtail plant is barbed, so once it penetrates it only moves in a forward direction.
 Foxtails can be swallowed, burrow between toes, tunnel into an ear canal or they can be inhaled up the nose.
 Once inside the body, they can continue to travel causing tissue damage, or they can get lodged somewhere, causing an abscess.
 Early signs of ‘foxtail trouble’ are dependent upon the site of entry.
 Limping and licking a paw, eye squinting and sneezing, even labored breathing can all indicate the presence of a foxtail.
 Caught early, your veterinarian can possibly retrieve a foxtail with sedation and some alligator forceps.
 Foxtails allowed to migrate further into the body can be serious enough to warrant exploratory surgery.
 The key is not to wait—the longer you wait to get your pet to a veterinarian, the deeper the foxtail will travel.